Diagnostics and logs

 They are useful for:

-- qualitative interpretation of radiance formation,
+- qualitative interpretation of retrieval sensitivity,

 Matrix output control